 At this point we all know that the representations of female bodies in print, movies, TV, and online are way off from what the average lady looks like.
 Photoshopping is the norm, with “unseemly” and “inconvenient” bumps and blemishes magically disappearing with a quick swipe of the digital brush, leaving the rest of us feeling nothing but lumpy and inadequate.

-(Ever think there may be a reason she doesn’t want to have sex in the full daylight, boys?
+(Ever think there may be a reason that female escort doesn’t want to have sex in the full daylight, boys?
 I’ll give you a hint: it’s probably has a whole lot to do with this issue.)

 But what about the dudes?
 As the rising number of men with eating disorders illustrates, increasingly unrealistic representations of male bodies are influencing how men think of their bodies - and are resulting in major crashes in self esteem - as well.